-- 1. The NTT faculty member prepares their "case," which includes: - CV - Personal statement - Evidence of teaching accomplishments (including syllabi and teaching evaluations for all courses taught, and/or other data as appropriate to document other kinds of teaching responsibilities) - Evidence of service and other contributions to the school's mission and strategy - Evidence of scholarly work (if applicable) - Other relevant documents/artifacts as appropriate to provide supporting evidence for the Personal Statement - 2.
-An ad-hoc reappointment committee is appointed by the Senior Associate Dean of Faculty and Research to manage the reappointment process and provide a written recommendation to P&T Committee.
-The reappointment committee includes the Senior Associate Dean of Faculty and Research, the Senior Associate Dean of Education and Innovation, and at least one additional Simon faculty member of "appropriate rank."
+- 2. An ad-hoc reappointment committee is appointed by the SADFRto manage the reappointment process and provide a written recommendation to P&T Committee.
+The reappointment committee includes the SADFR, the SADEI, and at least one additional Simon faculty member of "appropriate rank."
 Appropriate rank for reappointment as Clinical Associate Professor includes tenure-track and clinical associate professors and professors, as well as Executive Professors who have been on the faculty for at least five years.
 Appropriate rank for reappointment as Clinical Professor includes Clinical Professors and tenured faculty. - 3.
-Based on all this information, the reappointment committee prepares a written recommendation for the P&T Committee, which reviews the case and sends its recommendation to the Dean.

-- 4. The Dean reviews the case and the committee's recommendation and in the case of Clinical Associate and Clinical Full Professors makes a recommendation to the Provost.
-The Dean can reappoint Clinical Assistants, Executive Professors, and Senior Lecturers without the Provost's approval. - The Dean's Office will must notify the faculty member of the decision in writing at least one year before the appointment expires as to the status of their reappointment (consistent with the University's policies for tenure-track faculty - UR Faculty Handbook, Section IV.A.1).
+Based on all this information, the reappointment committee prepares a written recommendation for the P&T Committee, which reviews the case and sends its recommendation to the Dean. - 4.
+The Dean reviews the case and the committee's recommendation.
+The final decision on reappointments at the same rank is made by the Dean., - 5.
+The Dean's Office will must notify the faculty member of the decision in writing at least one year before the appointment expires as to the status of their reappointment (consistent with the University's policies for tenure-track faculty UR Faculty Handbook, Section IV.A.1).

 The P&T can conclude during this process that a faculty member warrants promotion to a higher rank.
-Prior to making a promotion recommendation to the Dean, the P&T solicits input from all faculty at or above the proposed rank.9 If the recommendation is to promote a Clinical Assistant to Clinical Associate, all tenure-track and clinical associate and full professors are solicited for input (including Executive Professors who have been on the faculty for at least five years).
+Prior to making a promotion recommendation to the Dean, the P&T solicits input from all faculty at or above the proposed rank.
+If the recommendation is to promote a Clinical Assistant to Clinical Associate, all tenure-track and clinical associate and full professors are solicited for input (including Executive Professors who have been on the faculty for at least five years).
 For promotions to Clinical Professor, only tenure-track and nontenure track professors are solicited for input.

 Promotion reviews for NTT faculty can be initiated at other times by the Dean's Office.
 The same process as described above is followed.
+Provost approval is required for all clinical faculty promotions recommended by the Dean.

-At the end of the review process, the Senior Associate Dean of Faculty and the Senior Associate Dean of Education and Innovation meet with the faculty member to provide performance related feedback and to discuss goals for the future.
+At the end of the review process, the Senior Associate Dean of Faculty and the SADEIand Innovation meet with the faculty member to provide performance related feedback and to discuss goals for the future.